Ola-jed/CurvePlotter/README.md

 # CurvePlotter
-Curve Plotter is a basic program made with Qt to plot functions
+Curve Plotter (CP) is a basic program made with Qt to plot functions

 You can have the drawing of basic functions or enter your custom function